Morangis, Essonne

 Morangis ([mɔʁɑ̃ʒis]) is a commune in the Essonne department in the southern suburbs of Paris, France.
 It is located 18 kilometres from the center of Paris.
 A portion of Paris Orly Airport is in Morangis.

 Population

 Inhabitants of Morangis are known as Morangissois.

 Transport

-The nearest train station is Chilly-Mazarin station on Paris RER line C. The A6 autoroute pases through the commune and Paris - Orly Airport is nearby.
+The nearest train station is Chilly-Mazarin station on Paris RER line C. The A6 autoroute passes through the commune and Paris Orly Airport is nearby.